** This Texas Hill Country Winery Travel Guide was Updated: 1/25/22

 Did you know that Texas Hill Country is the nation’s second most-visited AVA (behind Napa Valley)?
-I’ve always been a firm believer that you don’t have to travel to the West Coast to find incredible wine in the U.S. While Tom, and I visited Austin last fall, we decided to make a day trip out to the surrounding wineries — and we were very impressed.
+I’ve always been a firm believer that you don’t have to travel to the West Coast to find incredible wine in the U.S. Every time Tom and I visit Austin, we always end up making a day trip out to the surrounding wineries — and we’re always very impressed.

 If you’re a wine lover, wineries in Texas Hill Country should be on your radar.
-Some of the grapes that define Texas Hill Country today include Tempranillo, Mourvèdre, Sangiovese, and Viognier (which happens to also be the state grape of my home state: Virginia!)
+Some of the grapes that define Texas Hill Country today include Tempranillo, Mourvèdre, Sangiovese, and Viognier (which is also the state grape of my home state: Virginia!)

 If you’re headed to either Austin or San Antonio, I would highly recommend making a detour to explore some of these incredible wineries in Texas Hill Country.

-When I visited Duchman Winery for the first time, I thought I was transported to Italy: their charming tasting room looked like something from the Mediterranean, and they offered a unique selection of Italian varietals.
+When I visited Duchman Winery for the first time, I thought I was transported to Italy: their charming tasting room looked like something from the Mediterranean.
+They offered a unique selection of Italian varietals.
 Their facility was named one of HGTV’s most picturesque wineries in the country.

-Not only was the tasting room picture perfect, but the wines that they offered were also pretty incredible.
-All of their grapes are grown in the Texas High Plains AVA, which has a similar climate to Italy.
-Duchman was one of the few wineries we found where their wines are made from 100% Texas grapes.
+Not only was the tasting room picture-perfect, but the wines that they offered were also pretty incredible.
+All of their grapes are grown in the Texas High Plains AVA, similar to Italy.
+Duchman was one of the few wineries we found where wines are made from 100% Texas grapes.

 If you’re craving a bit of Argentina in Texas, then El Gaucho Winery is a solid bet.
-This winery is located ~40 minutes outside of Austin, and you can soak up some of the most incredible Hill Country views while sipping on delicious wines and enjoying authentic Argentinian eats.
+This winery is located ~40 minutes outside of Austin.
+You can soak up some of the most incredible Hill Country views while sipping on delicious wines and enjoying authentic Argentinian eats.